MALHAWK Logo

 The loader also showed behavior consistent with DLL search order hijacking.
 The executable attempted to load several Windows libraries from the current working directory before falling back to the legitimate system locations in C:\Windows\System32.
 This technique is commonly used by malicious loaders to execute attacker-controlled DLLs if they are present in the same directory as the executable.
 One server was associated with a Russian hosting provider, while the others were registered to an Estonian VPS provider with infrastructure physically located in the United States.
 Hosting infrastructure across multiple regions is a tactic often used by malicious actors to blend in with legitimate traffic and reduce the likelihood of simple geo-blocking defenses.

 A full attack chain will be available when i investigate the payload dropped in the next blog.
 I’m looking into building a tool that helps users make better decisions and avoid getting side-tracked into malicious sites despite them getting top-ranked, maybe train a model of sorts and deliver it as a browser extension or a bot that is easy to use and proactive, providing real-time alerts about suspicious domains (i don't know what i will base this on but we'll see).
-I never thought I'd end up examining a sample attributed to an APT when I picked this sample, that was a surprise but it's been pretty interesting.
-Even though I haven't gotten to the payload yet, it's been fun learning something new.
+This was fun looking forward to the next one.
+If you want a detailed blog on Oysterloader in full check out this sekoia blog, they have done a thorough impressive job with the analysis; https://blog.sekoia.io/oysterloader-unmasked-the-multi-stage-evasion-loader/

 Back to Blog